JuicyPasta/dump2mon/README.md

 GMAIL_PASSWORD = '...'
 ```

-Start the listener, start searching for identifiers, emails you if anything turns up.
+Start the listener, start searching for identifiers, recieve an email if anything turns up.
 ```py
 ./listener.py
 ```